 I had to learn how to take control of my own happiness, despite facing many challenges in my own life that paralyze many people with depression and hopelessness.

-I was poor, so spending money on things to make myself happy was out of the question.
-I didn’t have a lot of opportunities, so it wasn’t easy to surround myself with positive people in the hope that some of their positivity would rub off on me.
+I was born poor, so spending money on things to make myself happy was out of the question.
+I didn’t have a lot of opportunities, so it wasn’t easy to surround myself with positive people in the hope that some of their happiness would rub off on me.

-I knew that if I wanted lasting happiness in my life–not just a quick buzz from getting drunk or of endorphins from working out–I’d have to make some fundamental changes to my mindset, lifestyle, and the way I approached life.
+I knew that if I wanted lasting happiness in my life–not just a quick buzz from getting drunk with people or endorphins from working out–I’d have to make some fundamental changes to my mindset, lifestyle, and the way I approached life.